-Every so often, I trip across a poignant insight from a legend in some field about a practice that I believe resonates for our craft of thought leadership.
+Every so often, I come across a poignant insight from a legend in some field about a practice that's important to thought leadership.
 I heard the latest one in a PBS “American Masters” documentary about the late, illustrious Broadway and Hollywood director Mike Nichols (“The Graduate,” “Who’s Afraid of Virginia Woolf,” “Charlie Wilson’s War,” and many more).

 “One man can’t make a movie,” Nichols said.
 “But, it’s necessary that all the decisions … come from one mind.”

 That’s good advice, especially when it comes to the production of thought leadership.